louisradtke/rdpms-core/README.md

   - abstraction for ownership entities (user/group/organizations)
   - username + password auth
 2. Embedding of auth into Web UI

+### Phase 4: Setting up pipeline system

+1. decide on pipeline backend (Snakemake vs. ..., see below)
+2. create microservice for pipeline tool
+  - trigger pipelines by core
+  - add core as target for dispatching jobs

+What speaks against Snakemake and other DAG-workflow tools: pipelines are demand-triggered instead of being triggered by new content.
+But maybe this is not necessary, since inputs of a specific form come in, we want to transform them into a standardized format.
+Still, we won't need the DAG-features, unless we want to aggregate multiple data sets (like multiple traces we want to process using [STARS](https://github.com/tudo-aqua/stars)).

+### Phase 5: Build distributed worker system

+1. determine requirements to work dispatchment system
+2. decide on worker engine (sth. existing vs. abusing GitLab vs. self-made)
+3. implementation (either directly into backend or as microservice)

 ## List of requirements and potentially planned features